by Derek Malone

 A good case in point is the opening track, “You Got The Love.”
 It’s actually an old Chaka Khan song, but so much more gritty and hard-rocking here that it’s barely recognizable.

-Popovic’s voice is a great deal more affected on this record, a different persona entirely with much more of a traditional blues feel.
+Popovic’s voice is a great deal reflects a different persona with much more of a traditional blues feel.

-For me, the most notable track here is, “Let’s Do it Again,” a contemporary-sounding R&B song which really belongs on the previous volume, thematically speaking.
-It features a duet with rapper, Al Kapone, and is totally different than anything else in this whole collection.
+For me, the most notable track here is, “Let’s Do it Again,” a contemporary-sounding R&B song that features a duet with rapper, Al Kapone.

 This final volume is a foray into jazz, and it sounds surprisingly traditional.
 Produced by Delfeayo Marsalis of the legendary jazz Marsalis family (Wynton, Branford, and Jason are his brothers) and he also plays trombone and handles the horn arrangements.
 Also featured is New Orleans jazz great, Herlin Riley, on drums for most of the recordings, and Bernard Purdie (77 years old, and one of the most famous drummers ever) on the final two tracks.